marcopennekamp/lore/performance.md

 - Turn functions calls which don't rely on multiple dispatch into direct calls.
 This is  especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking fit for generic functions is costly.
+- In the transpiled multi-function, replace the function Set() with a simple array and implement the uniqueness check manually.
+The array should usually only be a few elements big at most, so that way might be quicker than some Set magic.
+- Don't use Maps in fit.ts.
+Rather use arrays and manually compare